morea-framework/morea-framework.github.io/docs/change-hi/workshop-design.md

 ## Pre, In, and Post Workshop phases

-Unlike designing a seminar, in which you rarely consider the activities of the attendees before or after the seminar, you should consider three distinct phases when designing a workshop:
+Unlike designing a seminar, in which you rarely consider the activities of the participants before or after the seminar, you should consider three distinct phases when designing a workshop:

 * *Pre-workshop*.
 What would you like participants to do prior to attending the workshop?
 * *In-workshop*.
 What would you like participants to do during the workshop?